 Dog owners find it hard to break, but even if it's long-lasting, aggressive chewers may eat through them in a minute.

 Best Bone Chews for Dogs: Before You Go…

 Even if dog chew treats aren't what we consider necessary, it's fun to be a healthy reward during training and other activities.

 As long as it's something safe for your dogs, you have an assurance that they certainly won't have medical problems with these treats.

-Other than that, always remember not to give them these treats as frequently as possible because they're also likely to cost you a lot in the vet.
+Other than that, always remember not to give them these treats as frequently as possible because they're also likely to cost you a lot at the vet.

-Even if they're considered the best dog treats, you must remind yourself that too much is not healthy, even for your pet.
+Even if they're considered the best dog treats, you must remind yourself that too much is unhealthy, even for your pet.